mquinz/sbox_ldbc/queries/ldbc_queries.md

 return p
 ```

-## extra query -Counting Tags for LIKES
+## Counting Tags for LIKES for timeframe

-Find the Tags for all LIKES for comments during a particular timeframe.
+10 most popular LIKES for comments during a particular timeframe.

 ``` Cypher
 // 10 most popular tags for a given date range